pi-hole/docs/docs/main/prerequesites.md

 ### Firewalls

 Below are some examples of firewall rules that will need to be set on your Pi-hole server in order to use the functions available.
 These are only shown as guides, the actual commands used will be found with your distribution's documentation.
-Because Pi-hole was born to work inside a local network, the following rules will block the traffic from the Internet for security reasons. `192.168.0.0/16` is the most common local network IP range for home users but it can be different in your case.
-Check your local network settings before applying these rules.
-Other common local network IPs are `10.0.0.0/8` and `172.16.0.0/12`.
+Because Pi-hole was born to work inside a local network, the following rules will block the traffic from the Internet for security reasons. `192.168.0.0/16` is the most common local network IP range for home users but it can be different in your case, for example other common local network IPs are `10.0.0.0/8` and `172.16.0.0/12`.
+**Check your local network settings before applying these rules.**

 #### IPTables